Granny's Scone Recipe - handed down through the family.

 Granny's Scottish Scone Recipe.

 My granny, Johanna writes, was called Flora Macdonald (1904 - 1991).
-This recipe came from her mother Catherine (Kate) Gillies who was from Snizort on Skye - born in 1879.
+This recipe came from her mother Catherine (Kate) Gillies who was from Snizort on the Isle of Skye - born in 1879.
 Before that, I reckon this recipe and method came from her mother, Flora Gillies, a crofter's wife - who also lived on the Isle of Skye.

 - 8oz (225 g) self raising flour